ndaba1/cmder/README.md

 <img alt="Crates.io" src="https://img.shields.io/crates/v/cmder">
 </p>

-This crate aims to provide an easy-to-use and extensible API to build command-line programs with no sacrifice in performance.
+This crate aims to provide you with an easy-to-use and extensible API without compromising the speed and performance that is expected of rust codebases.
 The syntax of the builder interface can be attributed to the javascript package `commander-js`

 ```rust